Language and overseas Chinese communities

 The usage of Chinese by the Chinese diaspora and their descendants has been determined by a large number of factors, including their ancestry, their migrant ancestors' "regime of origin", assimilation through generational changes, and official policies of their country of residence.
 The general trend is that more established Chinese populations in the Western world and in many regions of Asia have Cantonese as either the dominant variety or as a common community vernacular, while Mandarin is much more prevalent among new arrivals, making it increasingly common in many Chinatowns, though still not dominant.

-Southeast Asia
+East Asia

-Within Southeast Asia, Hokkien, Cantonese, and, to some extent nowadays, Mandarin have served as the lingua francas amongst ethnic Chinese across most of the region and within many of its nations.
+Within East Asia, Min Chinese (Hokkien, Fuzhounese, etc.), Yue Chinese (Cantonese, Taishanese, Wu-Hua, etc.), Hakka Chinese, Wu Chinese, Mandarin dialects to some extent nowadays and Standard Mandarin have served as the lingua francas amongst ethnic Chinese across most of the region and within many of its nations.
 However, the language situation of these communities can vary greatly amongst neighboring nations or even within.

+Japan

+Mainly speaking Japanese and Chinese.
+Generally speaking Standard Mandarin can be used.
+Common Chinese dialects include Mandarin dialects, Min Chinese (Hokkien and Fuzhounese), Hakka Chinese, Wu Chinese and Cantonese.